ILFORD Enlargers

 • Glassless negative carrier

 Also shown (above) is the 'Ilford' Adjustable Paper Holder to hold bromide printing paper flat, in position and provide white borders.
-However, this couldn't have been used conveniently with the portable enlarger in position 1 (above, left) because its positioning on the enlarger's 'baseboard' would have been restricted by the vertical sides of the box (on 3 sides).
+However, this couldn't have been used conveniently with the portable enlarger in position 1 (below, left) because its positioning on the enlarger's 'baseboard' would have been restricted by the vertical sides of the box (on 3 sides).

 Available in five different models for negatives from 35 mm. to 2½ x 3½in (6x9cm)